Pluteus cervinus Fawn Pluteus Shipley Country Park,

 Bracket shape 4-5 cm, dark cream/light grey.
 Crushed velvet like

 texture, firm and inflexible.
-Pores smooth, shiney and dark brown.
+Pores smooth, shiny and dark brown.

 Crimped margin.
 Small groups on log.
-Awaiting identification
+Not identified

 Pholiota aurivella (young)(possibly) Shipley Country